lizardsystem/lizard-waterbalance/doc/source/vip.rst

 ======================

-The class WaterbalanceComputer is the main interface to the functionality of the Django application.
+The class WaterbalanceComputer is the main interface to the functionality of the lizard_waterbalance application and especially its method 'compute':

+.. automethod:: lizard_waterbalance.compute.WaterbalanceComputer.compute

+A BucketOutcome contains all the timeseries that are computed for a single Bucket:

-.. autoclass:: lizard_waterbalance.compute.WaterbalanceComputer
+.. autoclass:: lizard_waterbalance.compute.BucketOutcome